Carlos Castaño Gil: Disappearance and death

 Castaño was killed on 16 April 2004.
 Acting AUC commanders claimed initially that there was an accidental exchange of gunfire between his bodyguards and a separate group of paramilitary fighters.

 Other sources within the group and among its dissident factions claimed that he and his men were captured and tortured before being killed and then buried by order of other AUC top leaders (perhaps his own brother Vicente Castaño and Diego Murillo AKA "Don Berna"), who had become increasingly close to narcotraffickers and their trade.
 Colombian investigators found a makeshift grave and an unidentified body (yet apparently not Castaño's) near the supposed area of the events.
 Those same sources alleged that the bodies of Castaño and his other companions were dug up and taken to other locations before the investigators could arrive.

 The possible death of the AUC co-founder remained in the air and was the subject of wild and rampant speculation.
 One of the rumours, dating from June 1, 2004, stated that unidentified diplomatic sources told the AFP agency that Castaño may have been spirited away to either Syria or Egypt, via Panama, allegedly with U.S. assistance.
 No specific reasoning or details regarding this claim were produced and the parties allegedly involved separately denied their participation.

 Sources from the AUC and other local militant factions continued to dispute the exact whereabouts of Carlos Castaño.
 His personal and financial connections between narcotraffickers and other sectors of society could have allowed for their possible collaboration in his conspicuous disappearance or murder.
 Despite these claims, the truth regarding Castaño's exact condition remained unknown.

 On 23 August 2006, Colombia's Attorney General publicly ordered the capture of his brother Vicente Castaño and seven other individuals, accusing them of being involved in Carlos Castaño's apparent death.
 Alleged witnesses to the crime stated that Castaño's body was apparently dismembered and incinerated.

 Castaño's skeleton was recovered from a shallow grave on 1 September 2006, and identified through DNA testing by the Colombian government authorities.
-His brother's second lieutenant named Jesús Roldán AKA "MonoLeche", a former Popular Liberation Army (Ejército Popular de Liberación) guerrilla who later joined the paramilitaries, confessed to his murder and led authorities to the grave.
+His brother's second lieutenant named Jesús Roldán AKA "MonoLeche", a former Popular Liberation Army (Ejército Popular de Liberación) guerrilla who later joined the paramilitaries, led authorities to the grave.